sharif-go-lab/SliceDB/README.md

 # PartiGoDB
-istributed in-memory key-value DB in Go with partitioning, replication, load balancing, failover, and snapshot sync.
+Distributed in-memory key-value DB in Go with partitioning, replication, load balancing, fail-over, and snapshot sync.
 Dockerized for scalable cluster testing and designed for research in distributed systems.